mlnrt/incident-response-and-forensic/README.md

 * Deploy the __Production-VPC-template.yaml__ template
 * Give a name to the deployment stack.
 You'll need to give that name as an input parameter for later templates
 * You can choose to enable VPC Flow Logs to S3 and/or CloudWatch Logs
 * Give your public IP to allow remote SSH in the public subnets ACLs and the bastion host NSG.
-This will be used to
+You will need this and the bastion host to SSH into one of the Nginx instance and execute one of the script simulating an improper security behavior
 ![](images/template1.jpg)
 ## Step 2: deploy Nginx web app template
 * Deploy the __NginxWebApp-template.yaml__ template
 * Give a name to the deployment stack.
-You'll need to give that name as an input parameter for later templates
+You'll need to give that name as an input parameter for last template
 * Provide the stack name used to deploy the Production VPC template
 ![](images/template2.jpg)
-Note steps 2 and 3 can be inverted/performed simultaneously since they  do not depend on each other.
+Note: steps 2 and 3 can be inverted/performed simultaneously since they  do not depend on each other.
 ## Step 3: deploy Quarantine VPC template
 * Deploy the __Quarantine-VPC-template.yaml__ template
 * Give a name to the deployment stack.
 You'll need to give that name as an input parameter for the last template